John Malecela

-John Samuel Malecela (born 19 April 1934 in Buigiri, Chamwino District, Dodoma) was Prime Minister of Tanzania from November 1990 to December 1994.
+John Samuel Malecela (born 19 April 1934) was Prime Minister of Tanzania from November 1990 to December 1994.
 He served as the vice-chairman of the CCM from 1995 to 2007, and a member of the CCM Central Committee to date.

 Prime Minister Malecela headed the Tanzanian delegation which participated in the first Tokyo International Conference on African Development in October 1993.